vuestorefront/vue-storefront/packages/core/docs/shopify/checkout.md

 </template>
 ```

-When you submit payment information, Shopify creates an order and sends an order confirmation to the customer.
+When you submit payment information, Shopify creates order and sends an order confirmation to the customer.

 ### Step 5: Thank you page
 Thank you page appears on placed order successfully but the customer still on Shopify website.